phillipi/pix2pix/README.md

 This will run the model named 'expt_name' in direction 'AtoB' on all images in '/path/to/data/val'.

 Result images, and a webpage to view them, are saved to './results/expt_name' (can be changed by modifying 'opt.results_dir' in test.lua).

+See 'opt' in test.lua for additional testing options.

 ## Display UI
 Optionally, for displaying images during training and test, use the [display package](https://github.com/szym/display).